kwur/new-kwur-site/_posts/2011-11-12-between-the-buried-and-me-animals-as-leaders-at-the-pageant.md

   </p>

   <p>
-    Their 2007 album "Colors" is widely considered a progressive metal masterpiece.&nbsp; They recenlty released the EP "The Parallax: Hypersleep Dialogues" on Victory Records.
+    Their 2007 album "Colors" is widely considered a progressive metal masterpiece.
+They recenlty released the EP "The Parallax: Hypersleep Dialogues" on Victory Records.
   </p>

   <p>
-    &nbsp;

   </p>

   <p>